informatics-isi-edu/deriva-react-template/docs/user-docs/installation.md

 ## Local testing

-By following the previous instrocutions and building the app, a new `dist` folder is created.
-And then we deploy this folder into a desired location (either remote or local).
+By following the previous instructions and building the app, a new `dist` folder is created.
+And then, we deploy this folder into a desired location (remote or local).
 If you want to avoid deploying it on the server and want to build the files and test it locally, you can follow these steps instead:

+> :warning: Testing this way has limitations as the features that require communication with server might not work as expected.

 1. Ensure [Node.js](https://nodejs.org/en/) is installed on your machine.
 We recommend installing it with [nvm](https://github.com/nvm-sh/nvm), allowing you to switch between different versions easily.